-Class Counsel seek fees in the amount of one-third (1/3) or 33.33% of the Gross Settlement Amount, or two hundred eight thousand nine hundred one dollars and eighty-two cents (\$208,901.82).
+Class Counsel seek fees in the amount of one-third (1/3) or 33.33% of the Gross Settlement Amount, or eight hundred thousand dollars (\$800,000.00).
 The amount requested is reasonable under both the percentage-of-the-fund method and a lodestar cross-check.

-A. Class Counsel Are Entitled to an Award of Attorneys' Fees Because the Litigation Recovered a Certain and Calculable Fund for the Class Members
+A. Class Counsel are Entitled to an Award of Attorneys' Fees because the Litigation Recovered a Certain and Calculable Fund for the Class Members

 Courts have long recognized that when counsel's efforts result in the creation of a common fund that benefits plaintiffs and unnamed class members, class counsel have an equitable right to be compensated from that fund as a whole.
 See, e.g., Boeing Co. v.
 Van Gemert (1980) 444 U.S. 472, 478 (U.S. Supreme Court "has recognized consistently that a litigant or a lawyer who recovers a common fund ... is entitled to a reasonable attorney's fee from the fund as a whole"); Staton v.
 Boeing Co.
 (9th Cir.

 2003) 327 F.3d 938, 967 (recognizing common fund doctrine).
 The common fund doctrine rests on the understanding that attorneys should normally be paid by their clients, and that unless attorneys' fees are paid out of the common fund, those who benefit from the fund will be unjustly enriched.
-(Boeing Co., supra, 444 U.S. at p.
-478.)
-To prevent this unfair result, courts exercise their inherent equitable powers to assess attorneys' fees against the entire fund, thereby spreading the cost of those fees among all those who benefit from it.
-(Ibid.)
+Boeing Co., supra, 444 U.S. at p.
+478. To prevent this unfair result, courts exercise their inherent equitable powers to assess attorneys' fees against the entire fund, thereby spreading the cost of those fees among all those who benefit from it.
+Ibid.

-The settlement of this litigation resulted in the recovery of six hundred twenty-six thousand seven hundred five dollars and forty-five cents (\$626,705.45).
+The settlement of this litigation resulted in the recovery of two million four hundred thousand dollars (\$2,400,000.00).
 Because none of the Class Members paid fees to Class Counsel for their efforts during the litigation, equity requires Class Members to pay a fair and reasonable fee, based on what the market would traditionally require, no less than if they had hired private counsel to litigate their case individually.
-(Id. at p.
-478-82.)
+Id. at p.
+478-82.

-B. The Requested Fee Is Reasonable Under the Percentage-ofthe-Fund Method
+B. The Requested Fee is Reasonable Under the Percentage-of-the-Fund Method

 Where, as here, fees are requested from a common fund, the Court has discretion to use either the percentage-of-the-fund method or the lodestar method to evaluate the reasonableness of the fee amount requested.
-(In re Bluetooth Headset Products Liability Litigation, supra, 654 F.3d at p.
-942.)
-In common fund cases, it is widely accepted for courts to award fees "based on a percentage of the fund bestowed on the class."
-(Blum v.
+In re Bluetooth Headset Products Liability Litigation, supra, 654 F.3d at p.
+942. In common fund cases, it is widely accepted for courts to award fees "based on a percentage of the fund bestowed on the class."
+Blum v.
 Stenson (1984) 465 U.S. 886, 900, n.16; see In re Online DVD-Rental Antitrust Litigation (9th Cir.
 2015) 779 F.3d 934, 953 (district court appropriately calculated the fee award as a percentage of the total settlement fund, including notice and administrative costs and litigation expenses); Six (6) Mexican Workers, supra, 904 F.2d at p.
 1311 ("[A] reasonable fee under the common fund doctrine is calculated as a percentage of the recovery."); State of Fla. v.
 Dunne (9th Cir.
-1990) 915 F.2d 542, 545 (recognizing a "recent ground swell of support for mandating a percentage-of-the-fund approach in common fund cases").)
+1990) 915 F.2d 542, 545 (recognizing a "recent ground swell of support for mandating a percentage-of-the-fund approach in common fund cases").